NikoIcardo/NikoIcardo/README.md

-Hi I'm Niko Icardo.
-Im a techie and a science nerd, a programmer and a web developer.
-I also like Chess.

 This Github is dedicated to my personal projects and my professional development.
 It is also intended to be a loose portfolio.

 Domains I created and own: